platformio/platformio-docs/core/userguide/org/index.rst

 .. versionadded:: 5.0

-Manage organizations and owners of an organization.
+Manage organizations and their owners.

 Management of teams and team memberships is done with the :ref:`cmd_team` command.